Cynthia L. Bauerly: Career

 Prior to joining Revenue, she served as Deputy Commissioner of Workforce Development at the Minnesota Department of Employment and Economic Development (DEED).

 Prior to her state government service, she served in various federal roles, including being a member of the United States Federal Election Commission.
 She was nominated by President George W. Bush on May 6, 2008.
 Her appointment received the unanimous consent of the United States Senate on June 24, 2008.

-Prior to her appointment, Bauerly served as Legislative Director for Senator Charles E. Schumer of New York.
+Prior to her appointment, Bauerly served as Legislative Director for Senator Chuck Schumer of New York.

 In 2004 and 2005, Bauerly specialized in intellectual property and business litigation with Fredrikson & Byron in Minneapolis, Minnesota.
 From February until November 2005, she was the policy director for Amy Klobuchar's successful United States Senate campaign in Minnesota.

 From 2002 until 2004, Bauerly served as Senator Schumer's counsel on the Senate Judiciary Committee and Senate Rules Committee.

 Prior to her work for Senator Schumer, she specialized in complex litigation and appellate law at Jones Day in Washington, D.C.
 She previously served as a judicial clerk for Florence-Marie Cooper of the United States District Court for the Central District of California and Theodore R. Boehm of the Indiana Supreme Court.